ebu/ebu-tt-live-toolkit/docs/source/overview.rst

 Simple Producer
 ---------------
 This is a command line script.
 It loads static text from a file (``ebu-tt-live-toolkit/ebu_tt_live/example_data/simple_producer.txt``) and breaks it into a sequence of EBU-TT Live documents using natural language processing.
-Run it by entering the commend ``ebu-simple-producer`` without any arguments.
+Run it by entering the command ``ebu-simple-producer`` without any arguments.

-The carriage mechanism is WebSocket, so you will need to listen to ``ws://127.0.0.1:9000``.
+The default carriage mechanism is WebSocket, so you will need to listen to ``ws://127.0.0.1:9000``.
 Conveniently, we've created an HTML page that does just that.
-After you launch ``ebu-simple-producer``, open ``/ebu-tt-live-toolkit/test.html`` in your browser.
+After you launch ``ebu-simple-producer``, open ``test.html`` in your browser.
 The 'Broadcast message' field should be populated with the correct address (``ws://localhost:9000``).
 Click 'Connect' and then 'Subscribe'.
 You can also change the identifier for the sequence.
 The documents should appear in the window below.

 Alternatively, the Simple Producer can use the file system as the carriage mechanism.
 Start it with the folder argument, like this: ``ebu-simple-producer --folder-export myFolder``.
 This saves the documents in ``myFolder`` together with a manifest file that can be used by the Simple Consumer (below).
 See `<filesystem_carriage_mechanism.html>`__ for more details about the file system carriage mechanism.